pndw00/spfdmarc-checker/README.md

 echo "alias spfdmarc-checker=\"$PWD/spfdmarc-checker\"" >> ~/.zshrc
 ```
 Replace `.zshrc` with `rc` file of your shell.
-To make your new alias affective you need to reload your shell.
+To make your new alias effective you need to reload your shell.

 ## How to use
 ```txt